Ritz-Carlton Al Wadi Desert

 Aeriel view over Bab al Shams Desert Resort in Dubai

-Near Endurance Village taking the D63 from Dubai or E75 along the border from Abu Dhabi.
+Near Endurance Village, take the D63 from Dubai or the E75 along the border from Abu Dhabi.
 It is approximately a 45-minute drive away from Downtown Dubai, 50 minutes from DXB or DWC.

 What to expect at Bab al Shams

-As well as an array of dining and pool options, they have a stellar lineup of outdoor activities from falconry to camel rides and options to hire sporting gear such as fat bikes and dune buggies.
-Families can make use of the Sinbad Kids Club and there is a dedicated kids pool area, as well as a stunning infinity pool overlooking the desert.
+In addition to an array of dining and pool options, the resort offers a stellar lineup of outdoor activities, from falconry to camel rides and options to hire sporting gear such as fat bikes and dune buggies.
+Families can enjoy the Sinbad Kids Club, featuring a dedicated kids’ pool area and a stunning infinity pool with breathtaking desert views.

-Due to its proximity to Dubai, it’s a popular weekender spot for daycations and draws a big Friday Brunch crowd.
-If you are there for the party atmosphere then it’s a Friday/Saturday you want, however, the rest of the week is much quieter for families or a relaxing indulgent treat.
+Due to its proximity to Dubai, it’s a popular weekend spot for daycations and draws a big weekend Brunch crowd.
+If you are looking for the party atmosphere, then it’s a Saturday you want.
+However, the rest of the week is much quieter for families or a relaxing, indulgent treat.

 How much does a night at Bab al Shams cost?

-Rooms start from 1160 AED / $315 USD plus taxes per night for a Superior King through to 3850 AED / $1050 USD for a Deluxe Suite.
+Rooms start at 1160 AED / $315 USD plus taxes per night for a Superior King and go up to 3850 AED / $1050 USD for a Deluxe Suite.
 Rates will be cheaper during the hotter off-peak months (and Booking.Com Genius members can save more).

-The resort also offers “daycation” packages where you can enjoy the desert-based leisure facilities without staying overnight.
+The resort also offers “daycation” packages to enjoy the desert-based leisure facilities without staying overnight.

 Luxury UAE Desert Resorts in the other Emirates

-The good news is, desert luxury in the UAE spreads far beyond the boundaries of Dubai Emirate.
-Check out this collection of resorts that can be reached within a few hour’s drive of Dubai.
+The good news is that desert luxury in the UAE extends far beyond the boundaries of the Dubai Emirate.
+Explore this collection of resorts within a few hours’ drive of Dubai.

 Anantara Qasr Al Sarab Desert Resort & Spa (Abu Dhabi)